 If you say yes to the favor and something goes wrong, it can be difficult to know what to do next.
 If you let a friend borrow your car and they have an accident, you might think that you’re not responsible for any costs and damages, but that’s not always how it works.
 Here’s what you need to know about letting a friend borrow your car, and how to react if they crash it.

 Auto Insurance Covers a Specific Car, Not a Specific Driver

 When someone else is driving our car, our auto insurance is still active (assuming they have permission from us and they are legally allowed to drive).
 If your friend borrows your car for the afternoon, the good news is that your insurance will still protect the car.

 Our car insurance typically covers not only a primary driver, but also family members in the same household.
 Additionally, we can delegate “permissive drivers” who don’t live with us but might occasionally borrow our car.

-Even though our car insurance protects the vehicle regardless of who is driving, it’s not a good choice to lend your car to a friend who doesn’t also have their own auto insurance coverage.
+Even though our car insurance protects the vehicle regardless of who is driving, it’s not a good idea to lend your car to a friend who doesn’t have their own auto insurance coverage.

-If your uninsured friend causes a serious crash that results in a lot of damage to your vehicle and another vehicle, your insurance alone might not be enough to cover the expense.
-Your insurance would act as the primary insurance and your friend’s insurance would cover the excess.
+If your uninsured friend causes a serious crash that results in a lot of damage, your insurance alone might not be enough to cover the expenses.
+Your coverage would act as the primary insurance, and your friend’s insurance would cover the excess.
 If your friend doesn’t have insurance, you will be footing the entire bill.